dsccommunity/ActiveDirectoryDsc/source/Modules/ActiveDirectoryDsc.Common/docs/ConvertTo-DeploymentForestMode.md

 ## PARAMETERS

 ### -Mode
-The Microsoft.ActiveDirectory.Management.ADForestMode value to convert to a Microsoft.DirectoryServices.Deployment.Types.ForestMode type.
+Specifies the Microsoft.ActiveDirectory.Management.ADForestMode value to convert to a Microsoft.DirectoryServices.Deployment.Types.ForestMode type.

 ```yaml